Yatoom/hyperbench/README.md

 3. Integration with [OpenML](https://www.openml.org/) to automatically download datasets for the benchmark.
 4. Integration with [SMAC](https://github.com/automl/SMAC3), a high-performing and versatile HPO tool.
 5. Can run easily on a personal computer or laptop, or it can be split up into multiple parts that run in parallel.
+6. Easily extendible with your own datasets, target algorithms, optimizers, etc.

 ## Setup guide